 The board and senior management hold an annual strategic planning meeting, separate from regular board meetings, where board members and management review Manulife's strategy and discuss emerging trends, the competitive environment, risk issues and any significant business issues or products as important context for our strategic direction.
-The strategic planning meeting includes sessions on each of the key operating segments as well as areas of importance to the company's strategy, such as the macroeconomic environment, talent, technology, digitization and transformation initiatives.
-In 2020, the board continued to provide effective oversight and guidance to management on strategic planning matters in the pandemic environment, including leveraging technology and taking advantage of scheduling flexibility to refine meeting scheduling, allowing for more in-depth discussion and stand-alone sessions on topics of strategic importance.
+The strategic planning meeting includes sessions on each of the key operating segments as well as areas of importance to the company's strategy, such as key businesses and break-out growth areas, strategic cost management, culture and talent, and digital and transformation initiatives.
+In 2021, the board continued to provide effective oversight and guidance to management on strategic planning matters in the pandemic environment, including leveraging technology and taking advantage of scheduling flexibility to refine meeting scheduling, allowing for more in-depth discussion and stand-alone sessions on topics of strategic importance.